philling83/PT-Sept-2023/2-Section/22-week/lecture/README.md

  ### Lazy Loading
  - Delay loading associated data until we need it.
  - Suited for cases when we are pulling large amounts of data.
 Or for conditional loading IE only pulling related data if the data we pulled hasn't been updated yet.
+ - Or if the associated data is not needed at the moment, IE a menu item with a thumbnail, and its associated data of nutritional info etc.
  ```js
  // get the owner first
  const owner = await Owner.findByPk(id);